Dhanasree281/SimplifyMoney/README.md

 ---
 ## Demo Video
-   **The Demo video of the actual project is attactched in above file:please go through it
+   **The Demo video of the actual project:https://simplifymoney-1.onrender.com

 ## 🎨 Frontend Exploration with AI Tools